Product Manager to Developer Ratio: Rule of Thumb & Tips

 8. Continuous improvement:

 • Implement regular retrospectives to identify and implement opportunities for improvement together with the development team.
-A good Scrum Master is worth their weight in gold – it is worth investing here.
+A good Scrum Master is worth its weight in gold here - it’s worth investing in one.

 This last tip brings us to the next section.